sustainability-zhaw/integration-test/README.md

 Below are the most commonly used system configurations to start the `full` system.
 For an overview of available profiles see [Profiles](#Profiles).

+> [!IMPORTANT]
+> When switching between different overrides it is possible
+> that docker compose will not rebuild images or recreate
+> containers if already present.
+In this case make use of `--build` and/or `--force-recreate` accordingly.
+See [docker docs](https://docs.docker.com/reference/cli/docker/compose/up/) for more info.

 #### Use the latest docker images from GitHub

 ```